 - Whistleblowing policy.
 We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.

 - Anti-Bribery and Corruption.
-This code explains the manner in which we behave as an organisation and how we expect our employees and suppliers to act when engaging.
+This code explains the manner in which we behave as an organisation and how we expect our employees and supplier to act when engaging on our behalf or with us.

 Due diligence and risk assessment - employees

-Our employment strategy is based on attracting, developing and retaining the best talent by reinforcing our values and providing a stimulating and rewarding work environment.
-We recognise everyone is unique and has special contributions to make in delivering the Medivet Group Limited strategy.
+Our employment strategy is based on attracting, developing and retaining the best talent and building the best place to work in the veterinary industry.
+We recognise everyone is unique and has special contributions to make in delivering our purpose which is to provide exceptional care that’s always there.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.